tsedio/tsed/docs/tutorials/throw-http-exceptions.md

 ## Create custom exception

-It also possible to create your own exception from any Exception of [@tsed/exceptions](/docs/exceptions.md)  and customize the response headers.
+It is also possible to create your own exception from any Exception of [@tsed/exceptions](/docs/exceptions.md) and customize the response headers.

 ```typescript
 import {BadRequest} from "@tsed/exceptions";